whatsnoteGB/whatsnotegb.github.io/_posts/2024-02-10-i_see_the_great_escape.md

 * _i'll stare directly at the sun but never in the mirror_
 * _tonight feels impossible_
 * _i see the great escape; i picked the petals, he loves me not. something different bloomed_
+* _he wanted it comfortable i wanted that pain_
+* _i broke his hear cause he was nice_
+* _i don't remember who i was before you painted all my nights a color i've searched for since_
+* _but one thing after another, fucking situations, circumstances, miscommunications and i have to say,by the way, i just may like some explanations. can i ask you a question?_
+* _did you leave her house in the middle of the night?_
+* _do you wish you could still touch her?_
+* _i'm on my vigilante shit again_
+* _i made you my world, have you heard i can reclaim the land?_
+* _never trust it if it rises fast_

 --- GB (Fev/2024)